allpix-squared/allpix-squared/CONTRIBUTING.md

    remotes using `git remote add upstream https://gitlab.cern.ch/allpix-squared/allpix-squared.git` (or the SSH or KRB5 version if preferred).
 This only has to be done once, the first time after cloning the repository.
 Afterwards you fetch the changes using `git fetch upstream`.
-Then you can add the change preferably using rebase with `git rebase upstream master`.
-If that causes problems you can use merge with `git merge upstream master`.
+Then you can add the change preferably using rebase with `git rebase upstream/master`.
+If that causes problems you can use merge with `git merge upstream/master`.

 ## Submitting a merge request